Tryliom/PhysicsEngine/documentation/blogpost.md

 ### Difference with the previous frame

 Frame time: 18ms -> 8ms<br>
-Physics time: 50% -> 70%<br>
+Physics part: 50% -> 70%<br>

 ![Student t-test](images/ttest2-3.png)

 ## Now, with the optimized quadtree and the optimized collision detection

-- I removed the use of unordered_set, I use now a vector to store the colliders in the quadtree with a method to only insert a collider pair once.<br>
+- I removed the use of `unordered_set`, I use now a vector to store the colliders in the quadtree with a method to only insert a collider pair once.<br>
 - I optimized the collision detection, I don't check anymore if the colliders are in the same quadtree node, I check if they overlap with simplified bound (rectangle).<br>
 - I use a heap allocator to allocate the colliders inside the quadtree, it doesn't create memory leak anymore, but it's slower.<br>
 - It's stable now, there is no more allocations.<br>